raspberrypilearning/lego-data-dash/en/step_5.md

 --- task ---

 Connect the 7.5V power supply to the barrel jack on your Build HAT.
-You should see your Raspberry Pi power up and load the Raspbian Desktop.
+You should see your Raspberry Pi power up and load the Raspberry Pi OS Desktop.

 --- /task ---